-General Information: Refer to the "CLEARANCE AND MOUNTING DIMENSION CHARTS" in PART I of this manual for information needed to check available mounting locations for adequate clearance to mount and operate the jacks.
-Refer to the Jack mounting Bracket Catalog (ML10049) located in the HWH ON Line Installation School for specific information concerning bracket and mounting dimensions or jack / mounting bracket locations on frames.
-Information in this catalog is mainly vehicle generic in nature and is primarily used in aftermarket installations.
+General Information: Refer to the "CLEARANCE AND MOUNTING DIMENSION CHARTS" in SECTION I of this manual information needed to check available mounting locations for adequate clearance to mount and operate the jacks.
+Refer to "Miscellaneous Aftermarket Brackets" (ML44100M5F5_BRACKETS) for specific information concerning bracket and mounting dimensions or jack / mounting bracket locations on frames.
+Information in this section is mainly vehicle generic in nature and is primarily used in aftermarket installations.
 O.E.M. installations will usually be more vehicle specific.
 O.E.M.s should contact HWH sales or engineering for specific information or drawings.
-Use the combined information from the charts in PART I and the Bracket Catalog to determine a proper mounting location with adequate mounting and operational clearance before starting the installation.
+Use the combined information from the charts in SECTION I and the Aftermarket Bracket section to determine a proper mounting location with adequate mounting and operational clearance before starting the installation.
 Having the front jacks mounted only to find there is not an acceptable location for the rear jacks will be a frustrating experience.

 Check mounting bracket or jack mounting heights before continuing with mounting bracket / jack installation.
 Mounting the brackets or jacks at an improper height may interfere with correct operation of the leveling system.

+Kick-Down Jack

-Kick-Down Jack Straight-Acting Jack
+Straight-Acting Jack

-^{} Refer to "CLEARANCE AND MOUNTING DIMENSION CHARTS" in SECTION I of this manual.
+Refer to "CLEARANCE AND MOUNTING DIMENSION CHARTS" in SECTION I of this manual.